p/vcproj2cmake/README.txt

 converted from *several* project files within a *single* directory, each hook file will be invoked for all projects.
-Since it's not obvious which project() code is the one that's currently calling the hook, it's advisable to implement if(${PROJECT_NAME} STREQUAL foobar_project) checks in such hook scripts.
+Since it's not obvious which project() code is the one that's currently calling the hook, it's advisable to implement manual if(${PROJECT_NAME} STREQUAL foobar_project) checks in such hook scripts.